Uniform Null Controllability for a Degenerating Reaction-Diffusion System Approximating a Simplified Cardiac Model: Introduction

-Let us now recall some results on the controllability for systems of parabolic equations.
-In \cite{Gue-1} the controllability of a quite general two coupled linear parabolic system is studied and null controllability is obtained by means of Carleman inqualities.
-In \cite{Khodja-1}, using a different strategy, the controllability of a reaction-diffusion system of a simple two coupled parabolic equations is analyzed, the authors prove the null controllability for the linear system and the local null controllability of the nonlinear system.
-Another relevant work concerning to the controllability of coupled systems is \cite{Burgoz-deTeresa}, in which the authors analyze the null controllability of a cascade system of $m$ coupled parabolic equations and the authors are able to obtain null controllability for the cascade system whenever they have a good coupling structure.
-But, unlike the present work, the aforementioned works are devoted to systems that do not degenerate.
-Actually, if one follow their proofs, it can be seen that the constant $C$ appearing in the observability inequality (\ref{observability-inequality}) is of order of $\epsilon^{-1}$, which degenerates when $\epsilon \rightarrow 0$.
-Therefore, a careful analysis is required in order to guarantee uniform controllability with respect to the degenerating parameter $\varepsilon$.
-This will be done combining precise, with respect to $\epsilon$, Carleman estimates and weighted energy inequalities.
-This kind of analysis has been used several times in the case of parabolic equations degenerating into hyperbolic ones (see \cite{Gue-2, Coron-1, Glass}) and hyperbolic equations degenerating into parabolic ones (see \cite{Lopez-1, Lopez-2}) but, as far as we know, this is the first time that controllability of parabolic systems degenerating into parabolic-elliptic systems is studied.
+As far as the controllability of non degenerate coupled parabolic systems is concerned, the situation is, by now, fairly well understood.
+For instance, in \cite{Gue-1}, the controllability of a quite general linear coupled parabolic system is studied and a null controllability result is obtained by means of Carleman inequalities.
+In \cite{Khodja-1}, using a different strategy, the controllability of a nonlinear reaction-diffusion system of two coupled parabolic equations is analyzed, and the authors prove the null controllability for the linear system and the local null controllability of the nonlinear one.
+Another relevant work concerning the controllability of coupled systems is \cite{Burgoz-deTeresa}, in which the authors analyze the null controllability of a cascade system of $m$ ($m > 1$) coupled parabolic equations and the authors are able to obtain null controllability for the cascade system, whenever they have a good coupling structure.
+It is also worth mentioning the works \cite{Khodja-2}, \cite{Barbu} and \cite{Burgos-Garcia}, where local and global controllability results for phase field systems were studied.

+For a general discussion about the controllability of coupled parabolic systems, see the survey paper \cite{Kho-Be-Bu-Te}.

-Concerning to the controllability of the bidomain model, since we have couplings given by time derivatives of the electrical potentials on both equations, it is very difficult to analyze whether the bidomain model is null controllable or not, even with controls on both equations.
-As far as we know, this problem is still open.
-Regarding the monodomain model, since the solution to the parabolic equation enters as a source term in the elliptic equation, the following Theorem holds:
+Concerning controllability results for the bidomain model, since in both equations the couplings are given by the time derivatives of the electrical potentials, it seems very difficult to study controllability properties for such a model.
+To the best of our knowledge, for the bidomain model \eqref{S1}, the problems of null and approximate controllability are still open (even with two controls).
+Regarding the null controllability of the monodomain model (\ref{Sequiv1}), since the solution of the parabolic equation enters as a source term in the elliptic one, the following controllability result holds.